 This is how a negative mention looks like:

 Why Do You Need Social Media Sentiment A

-Social media sentiment analysis will give you some vital context to all the social media metrics you already have.
+Social media sentiment analysis will give some vital context to all the social media metrics you already have.

 Think about estimated social media reach.
 It provides you with information about the number of social media users that might have stumbled upon your content on the Internet.